Certainfy/.github/profile/README.md

   About Us
 </h1>

 At Certainfy, we are dedicated to developing reliable and innovative software solutions that bring certainty to users and businesses.
-We specialize in leveraging AI technologies to create powerful systems that provide personalized feedback and insights to users.
+We specialize in leveraging AI, Blockchain, and Machine Learning technologies to create powerful systems that provide personalized feedback and insights to users.

 <h1 align="center">